ceeoreo/ceoras-memes/README.md

 4. Add JavaScript functionality that grabs image uploaded through form and places it in designated s3 bucket.
 5. Add CSS styles for responsive page

+## Mile Stones

+- Make sure to install `npm i aws-amplify` since this is different from `npm i amplify`.
+This will affect how the project runs.
+- When adding storage, make sure to allow guest create/update otherwise viewing in parcel won't allow you to upload.
+- Don't use pre-existing s3.
+This just makes life hard tbh.

 ## Next Steps

 - Create API with Amplify and GraphQL